 What to Do There

-Visit the six authentically recreated villages that make up the heart of the Polynesian Cultural Center.
-Featuring historically accurate as well as contemporary facets of Polynesian life.
+Visit the six recreated villages that make up the heart of the Polynesian Cultural Center.
+Featuring historically accurate as well as contemporary facets of Polynesian life, these villages are as authentic as it gets!

 The villages include Aotearoa (New Zealand), Hawaii, Tahiti, Fiji, Samoa, and Tonga.
 Each is filled with different demonstrations and reconstructed artifacts, and you won’t want to miss any of them.